 Couch To 10k Training Sessions

-1. Low Intensity Runs
+1. Low Intensity (easy) Runs

 Most new runners run too fast.
 Regularly running at a pace where your breathing is laboured significantly increase fatigue and injury risk.
 This is why low intensity runs will make up approximately 80% of your running training.
 Low intensity runs are your every day runs, which should be run at “Conversational Pace”.
 That is, an easy pace where you can maintain a conversation without hyperventilating or blurting out each word.

-2. Hill Interval Sessions
+2. Hill Sessions

 Hill running is the secret weapon of any serious runner.
 Uphill running helps increase lower limb strength and aerobic fitness.
 It also reduces injury risk as it involves less joint load than flat ground running.
 Read more about the benefits of hill running here.

+These runs aim to improve your speed and lactate threshold.
 Read more about tempo runs, threshold runs and the lactate threshold here.

-4. Strength Training
+5. Strength Training

 Strength training sessions are key to injury prevention and for building running economy (how efficient you run).
 Focus your exercises on strengthening quads, calves, hamstrings, gluteals and the hip muscles.
 This will help improve running performance and reduce injury risk!
 Read more on strength training here.